anyei/sfdc-package-to-txt/README.md

 ### As Environment variable
-In all my samples above, i have this little program as environment variable.
+In all my samples above, i have this little program as environment variable on Windows 10.
 You just have to edit the "Path" entry for the "System Variables" section, add your folder location of this program.
 I would recommend you to rename the program to be lowercase like i did.

 ## TODO
 1. Produce a cross platform version of this app.